rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
   In this example, software products that have Adobe in the product field are returned. <br>
-  The following sample return shows two results for software products that have Adobe in their product name.<br>
+  The following result example shows two results for software products that have Adobe in their product name.<br>
   <br>
   ![API Image](/images/adobe_contains.png)<br>&nbsp;
   <br>